-OracleInventoryAsSysdba OracleInventoryUser Impersonation Connection/Notes True (or omitted) Configured The account nominated in OracleInventoryUser is impersonated Database connection is made as sysdba True (or omitted) Not configured The account running the database instance is impersonated Database connection is made as sysdba

-OracleInventoryAsSysdba OracleInventoryUser Impersonation Connection/Notes False Configured The account nominated in OracleInventoryUser is impersonated Database connection is made as that same account (which obviously must be configured as an Oracle user with adequate read-only privileges as detailed in Appendix C: Oracle Tables and Views for Oracle Inventory Collection) False Not configured None Oracle inventory collection does not proceed
+OracleInventoryAsSysdba OracleInventoryUser Impersonation Connection/Notes True (or omitted) Configured The account nominated in OracleInventoryUser is impersonated Database connection is made as sysdba (and account must be a member of the dba group) True (or omitted) Not configured The account running the database instance is impersonated Database connection is made as sysdba False Configured The account nominated in OracleInventoryUser is impersonated Database connection is made as that same account (which in addition to the prerequisites above, must be configured with adequate read-only privileges as detailed in Appendix C: Oracle Tables and Views for Oracle Inventory Collection) False Not configured None Oracle inventory collection does not proceed

 Note: On a UNIX-like platform, the tracker attempts to use setuid to impersonate the appropriate account to gather Oracle inventory.
 If you are using eTrust Access Control on this server, by default it does not permit this impersonation, and inventory gathering fails.
 The fix is to change the configuration of eTrust to include ndtrack in the LOGINAPPL class.
-For more information, see the eTrust Access Control Administration Guide ().
+For more information, see the eTrust Access Control Administration Guide (https://supportcontent.ca.com/cadocs/0/g007711e.pdf).

 - The impersonated account may need an environmental variable set within its login profile.
 This applies only in the case where: - 1.
 A target Oracle database instance is running on a UNIX platform, and - 2.
 This account (operating system user) was the one used to start the database instance, and - 3.
-The start-up specified an ORACLE HOME path which included a symbolic link.
+The start-up specified an ORACLE_HOME path which included a symbolic link.